fghaas/lca2014/README.md

-# Kickstack: Rapid OpenStack Deployment with Puppet
+# Rapid OpenStack Deployment for Novices and Experts Alike

 Tutorial presented at the linux.conf.au 2014, Perth, WA, January 2014